apache/geode-native/CONTRIBUTING.md

 ```

 ### Running integration tests
-There are two sets of integration tests based on different testing frameworks: CTest and [Google Test](https://github.com/google/googletest).
+There are two test suites of integration tests based on different testing frameworks.
+The old integration tests are based on a custom testing framework, and the newer ones are based on [Google Test](https://github.com/google/googletest).

-CTest-based integration tests are deprecated.
+Old integration tests are deprecated.
 If your changes include the implementation of new integration test/s to be verified, they should be written using Google Test.
-If your change implies a significant change in one or more CTest-based test cases, you should create the equivalent test case/s using Google Test to substitute the old one/s instead of adapting the old ones.
+If your change implies a significant change in one or more old test cases, you should create the equivalent test case/s using Google Test to substitute the old one/s instead of adapting them.

-#### Running CTest integration tests (deprecated)
+Both sets of integration sets can be executed together using CTest.

 ```bash
 $ cd <clone>
 $ cd build
 $ cmake --build . --target run-integration-tests
 ```

-Which is equivalent to running `ctest` directly:
+#### Running only old integration test suite
+The old integration test suite can be executed independently from new test suite:

 ```bash
 $ cd build/cppcache/integration-test